Trump expelling 60 Russian diplomats in wake of UK nerve agent attack

 But a senior administration official said the United States' retaliatory action was "absolutely" Trump's decision, saying it was "something he was involved in from the beginning and that he personally made after several meetings with his team last week."

-The expulsion still leaves dozens of Russian intelligence officers working under diplomatic cover in the US.
-A senior administration official said the US estimates more than 100 Russian intelligence officers are currently in the US.

-Russia said earlier on Monday it planned to retaliate against the US if its diplomats were expelled, with a Kremlin spokesman saying "the principle of reciprocity will be enforced" before the US announced its plans to expel Russians.

-The move comes about 15 months after the Obama administration expelled 35 Russian diplomats in response to Russian meddling in the 2016 US presidential election.
+The expulsion comes about 15 months after the Obama administration expelled 35 Russian diplomats in response to Russian meddling in the 2016 US presidential election.